iinaraz/CellScribe/README.md

 cd <path_to_repository>

 # Run CellScribe from command line
-python CellScribe.py <filename>
+python CellScribe.py --data PATH_TO_EXPRESSION_MATRIX --populations PATH_TO_POPULATION_INFO --n_markers N_MARKERS --fc_threshold LOG2_FC_THRESHOLD --pval_threshold ADJUSTED_PVALUE_THRESHOLD
 ```

 ## Output
-A table with columns Celltype and Marker
+A table with markers for each population and their differential expression results
+Volcano plot of differential expression results for each population with selected markers labeled

 ## Information